 Have a deck?
 Looping your rings through the planks in your deck can be a great option.

 Finally, if your deck jumps all those hurdles you still are going to have to set them up and take them down each time you use them so they aren’t left out in the weather.
+The straps may be okay left outside, but the rings and especially the buckles will be susceptible to rusting.
 A minor inconvenience sure, but an inconvenience nonetheless.

 I know I didn’t exactly paint a pretty picture on the whole, hanging rings from your deck scenario, but if your deck works for you it can actually be one of the most enjoyable setups to use.
 You get to work out outside and the shade of the deck itself will usually keep you out of the sun.